We are guided by a strong moral compass and entrepreneurial spirit

 Our fellowship provides up to four years of formal postdoctoral training in a program directed by an award-winning educator.

 This annual award acknowledges and rewards talented PhD and postdoctoral students in biomedical research by granting over $150,000 in prize money.
 Interested in this prize?

 We engage our colleagues from the moment they join us to foster new ideas, feed their collective curiosity and heighten productivity.
 Our annual employee survey and regular Regeneron pulse surveys help senior leaders and managers understand and act upon issues that are important to employees.
 We also share information about our company and our corporate strategy through quarterly business updates and events such as the Global Regeneron Forum, an all-employee meeting.

 As our company grows rapidly, we have a responsibility to foster our culture of inclusion.
 We continue to embed business practices that promote diversity, equity and inclusion (DE&I) and leverage the advantages of our broad-based workforce.

-We believe that grassroots, employee-led advocacy and interest groups are one valuable way to foster inclusion.
+We believe that grassroots, employee-led advocacy and interest groups offer a valuable platform to foster inclusion.
 These voluntary groups support and encourage like-minded colleagues to come together over shared interests.
 Regeneron supports these groups with company-sponsored time and resources.
 Our growing network includes groups such as our Black Employee Resource Group, ReLGBT Group, Women in Science and Engineering at Regeneron (WISER), Veterans at Regeneron and Humanity of Planet Earth Group for employees who are concerned about conservation and the environment.

-We also believe senior-level oversight is crucial to advancing our formal, company-wide DE&I strategy, focused on fostering a culture of inclusion, increasing diverse representation and building equitable communities.
+We also believe senior-level oversight and employee involvement is crucial to shaping and advancing our formal, company-wide DE&I strategy, focused on fostering a culture of inclusion, increasing diverse representation and building equitable communities.

 - Established cross-functional DE&I Leadership Council to integrate our DE&I strategy across the organization